corda/corda/docs/source/running-signing-service.rst

         :threshold: Minimum authentication strength threshold required for certificate signing requests.

-:networkMapSigning: Network map signing process configuration parameters.
+:networkMap: Network map signing process configuration parameters.
 If specified, the signing service will sign the network map.

     :username: HSM username to be used when communicating with the HSM.